arnautovevgeny/priceList/README.md

 **QUICK NOTE**
-    It's a demo task.
+    It's a test task.
 Description is available via Google Docs. https://docs.google.com/document/d/1TMeXzjVrWCKqYH1jXp62JwZtSZ5qEkfOv-KejQB2g74/edit?usp=sharing

     I'm using Lombok, so if you haven't got it installed as